It is the process in which the DNA sequence of a gene is copied (transcribed) to form an RNA molecule.

 The transcription ends in a process called termination.
 The termination depends on the sequences in the RNA, indicating that the transcription is complete.

-RNA polymerase is crucial because it carries out transcription, the process of copying DNA (deoxyribonucleic acid, the genetic material) into RNA (ribonucleic acid, a similar but shorter-lived molecule).
+RNA polymerase is crucial because it carries out transcription, copying DNA (deoxyribonucleic acid, the genetic material) into RNA (ribonucleic acid, a similar but shorter-lived molecule).

-Transcription is an essential step in the use of gene information in our DNA to make proteins.
+Transcription is essential in using gene information in our DNA to make proteins.
 Proteins are the key molecules that give structure to cells and keep them functioning.

-Blocking transcription with fungal toxin causes liver failure and death, since new RNAs can not be produced, and therefore, no new proteins.
+Blocking transcription with fungal toxins causes liver failure and death since new RNAs can not be produced, and therefore, no new proteins.

-Transcription is essential for life, and understanding how it works is important for human health.
-Let’s take a closer look at what happens during transcription.
+Transcription is essential for life, and understanding how it works is necessary for human health.
+Let us take a closer look at what happens during transcription.

 General description of RNA transcription